-Here at Made Agency, we design and develop quite a few websites every year.
+Here at Made Agency, we design and develop quite a few business websites every year with unique Business Website Design.
 As much as we love designing custom websites, we also do get requests to review and re-design websites that have been around for 3, 5 or even 10 years.
-After more than a decade of working on different kinds of projects, we have seen all kinds of business websites, and we know a thing or do about the ones that work best.
+After more than a decade of working on different kinds of projects especially related to business website design, we have seen all kinds of business websites, and we know a thing or do about the ones that work best.

 As soon as someone lands on the main landing page or the home page, it is essential that they understand and know immediately who you are and what you’re on about.
 Visitors usually spend 5-10 seconds or even less than that before the internet drives them to another link, so you don’t have a lot of time to make this happen!

-We have a few key points that we run through to make sure that all those key points are hit, so if your website is not converting the way you would like it to, or not even attracting your ideal client – here’s a couple of tips to help you with that.
+We have a few key points that we run through in business website design to make sure that all those key points are hit, so if your website is not converting the way you would like it to, or not even attracting your ideal client – here’s a couple of tips to help you with that.

 Think about this –

 - Would someone know what your business is about as soon as they land on the website?
 What elements convey that information?

 - Is there a call to action, an opt-in offer or a service offering so they know what to do next?

 - Is your design created to attract the client or is it distracting?

 - Do the images and graphic elements reflect your brand?
 Are you creating the content to reflect and enhance your brand or does it look like it belongs elsewhere?

 Keeping in mind the points listed above, we have 3 points here that will consolidate the areas that are most important when trying to create a distinct and well-crafted website.